 Aim for approx. 2.5 to 3 hours total day time sleep at this age however don’t get stuck on the numbers, this is a guide and every child will have a different sleep requirement.

 When your child has made the move to one nap a day you would like somewhere in the region of 1.5-2.5 hours of sleep to avoid overtiredness setting in.
-This will help avoid early morning waking and also produce less occurrences of a fragmented nights sleep for your child.
+This will help avoid early morning waking and also produce fewer occurrences of a fragmented nights sleep for your child.

 Having recently gone through this myself with my own toddler I can empathise with the panic of your child no longer napping during the day.
-Oh god will I ever drink a hot cup of coffee again!
-It comes to it all and my advise is to embrace it.
-If you keep on top of the changes that occur through your childs sleep stages you will have less trouble with sleep than you thought!
+Oh god, will I ever drink a hot cup of coffee again!
+It comes to it all and my advice is to embrace it.
+If you keep on top of the changes that occur through your child's sleep stages you will have less trouble with sleep than you thought!
 Your child will start to take a long time to settle at bedtime or simply start to refuse the nap totally.
 They may also start to wake earlier in the morning.
 Don’t jump to cut the nap out totally at first – simply reduce its length until you hit a sweet spot.
 In doing this you may be able to retain the nap for longer and keep your child from getting overtired.
 If you find however that the nap simply must go keep your routine consistent and I always advise bringing bedtime earlier to avoid overtiredness.

 Erica Hargaden is a certified Paediatric Sleep Consultant.
 She is mum to 3 children and runs Babogue Paediatric Sleep Solutions to help bring the gift of sleep to as many families as possible.
 For more information check out her active Instagram @babogue_sleep or see www.babogue.ie email firstname.lastname@example.org or call +353 86 8260887